LivelyIE/web/tasks/markdown/T_SignContracts.md

 Your solicitor will determine a closing date with the seller, at which point you will own the property as long as the seller has received full payment.

+### Include Appliances and Fixtures in the Contract

+It's not always clear to the buyer what is included in a home sale other than the physical building.
+Items like appliances, light fittings and wall fixtures are all up for negotiation.
+Any agreements here should be in the contract as you can't rely on a verbal agreement to be sure these will be left in the home when you get the keys.
+For particularly expensive appliances you might even consider noting the model in the contract to ensure the seller doesn't replace them with cheaper versions before they leave.

+Be sure to include a clause in the contract that anything not included in the sale needs to be removed by the seller, otherwise you may end up with a bunch of abandoned rubbish you'll need to dispose of.